Progressive, real-world learning. Online.

 - Spanish.

-Whether you choose to study at one of our partner universities, or gain practical experience by completing an internship overseas or in Australia, you’ll gain a competitive edge that will make you highly valued by employers.
+Whether you choose to study at one of our partner universities, or complete an internship overseas, virtually, or in Australia, you will gain vital practical experience that will give you a competitive edge in the job market and make you highly valued by employers.
 We know travelling abroad can be an expensive experience, so we also offer scholarships to help you complete your studies overseas.

-Graduate as a global scholar from Deakin and you’ll be ready to step into the real-word as an effective intercultural communicator with the skills to advise on policy and critically analyse the international issues of past and present.
+Graduate as a global scholar from Deakin and you will be ready to step into the real world as an effective intercultural communicator with the skills to advise on policy and critically analyse international issues of past and present.

 - 6 core units

-- An approved major sequence of at least 8 credit points selected from Anthropology, Arabic, Chinese, Indonesian, International Relations, Language and Culture Studies, Middle East Studies, Politics and Policy Studies or Spanish
+- A major sequence selected from Anthropology, Arabic, Chinese, Indigenous Studies, Indonesian, International Relations, Middle East Studies, Politics and Policy Studies or Spanish

-- An approved Arts minor sequence of at least 4 credit points
+- A minor sequence of at least 4 credit points in either Indigenous Studies, International Relations or Languages (Arabic, Chinese, Indonesian, Spanish)

 - No more than 10 credit points at level 1